justiceo/WP-LiveEdit/README.md

 - categories and tags
 - spell checker.
 - readability scale

+####Media Manager:
+- upload images or specify video url
+- select images from Kasoma media library
+- select images from shutterstock
+- request custom design image ("Describe your image in fine details and our graphics designers will take it from there").
+Place holder with image name is used instead.
+- if image request, show the "needs" image on the post listing in wp-admin

+&nbsp;

 ###Refactorings
 * Merge Video into a tab in imagemanager as brand both as "media".